 - Scotiabank (Bank of Nova Scotia)

-Some additional tips on getting a student loan can be found here.
+Check out Gov of Canada website for additional tips on getting a student loan .

 An employer applies on behalf of their employee(s) for eligible training costs.
 You must discuss your eligibility with your employer.
 For more details, please visit the grant websites of your province.